Brewers vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Brewers have posted a mark of 1-3.
+- In five games as the underdog over the last 10 matchups, the Brewers have a record of 2-3.

-- When it comes to the over/under, the Brewers and their foes are 6-4-0 in their previous 10 contests.
+- When it comes to the total, the Brewers and their foes are 5-5-0 in their previous 10 contests.

 Explore More About This Game